charmarr/charmarr-meta/adr/storage/adr-002-charmarr-storage-charm.md

 The charm uses a reactive rather than proactive validation approach.
 Instead of attempting to verify that the underlying storage backend has sufficient capacity before requesting resources, the charm requests what the user configured and handles failures when they occur.

-For local storage, if the LVM volume group lacks sufficient space, the TopoLVM CSI driver will fail the expansion and report this through PVC conditions.
+For storage classes, the CSI driver will/might fail the expansion and report this through PVC conditions.
 The charm reconciler detects this failure condition and transitions to error status with the message from the CSI driver.

-For NFS storage, the Kubernetes-level updates succeed since they're just metadata, but applications may encounter disk full errors when attempting to use the space.
+For K8s native NFS, the Kubernetes-level updates succeed since they're just metadata, but applications may encounter disk full errors when attempting to use the space.
 The charm relies on observability integration with the COS stack to monitor actual filesystem usage and alert when capacity is reached.

 This reactive approach is chosen because proactive validation would require the charm to inspect infrastructure details (LVM volume groups, NFS server capacity) that are outside its proper scope and would require additional permissions and complexity.
 Users are expected to ensure their infrastructure has sufficient capacity before requesting expansions.